The Rt Revd Olivia Graham

 Bishop Olivia is passionate about social justice and the interface the Church has with the wider world.
-In June 2019 she accompanied other faith leaders calling for Government action on climate change and took part in a Mass Lobby of Parliament.
+She chairs the diocesan Partnership in World Mission Council overseeing the relationships with our three link dioceses, Kimberley and Kuruman, Nandyal and Växjö.
 She has also led the work on Flourishing in Ministry, a set of resources and a leadership approach that supports clergy to develop a healthy rhythm of prayer, work and rest.

 Bishop Olivia is married to Keith, and the couple have three grown-up children.
-For more on the announcement of her as Bishop of Reading click here.
+You can read more about God in the life of Bishop Olivia.